0xd34df00d/pgidr/README.md

 ```
 The `Dir` is a technicality to account for different types on reads/writes/updates to the same table:
 for instance, a primary key or a `DEFAULT`ed value that is `NOT NULL`
-is optional when adding a record but it's always present when reading,
+is optional when storing a record to the database
+but it's always present when reading it back,
 so it is modeled by a `Maybe a` on writes and `a` on reads.

 Now we can create a table with `Person`s.